ekino/autodata/gitbook/DATALAYER.md

 If some tags on the page needs to be populated with shared datas (like a product id), data layer usage prevents writing these datas in many places.

-Basically, data layer is a JSON object. autoData merge the parsed tag with data layer data or part of it, based on configuration.
+Basically, data layer is a JSON object. autoData merge the parsed tag with data layer datas or part of it, based on configuration.

 ## Initialization and usage